MDM & GP Tips Blog

 • What kind of hardware (and warranty) should I get?

-• Should I get Windows 10 or get Windows 7?
+• Should I get Windows 10 or hunt down a laptop with Windows 7?

 • Should I get 32-bit or 64-bit?